Alois Honěk: Career

 Honěk started to study the famous secrets of the Cremona violin-makers as a fifteen years old high school student.
 He was asked for a translation of an old Latin text concerning violins and he was allowed to make a copy.
 Initially, the document didn't make any sense to him, but after some time he found a way of giving these letters and numbers a sense.
 Based on this document and decades spent studying the art of violin-making, he made his model based on the knowledge of the masters of Cremona.
 He also spent many years working on a method that would be useful in assessing objectively the tone quality of violins.
 His results in this area were published in several magazines.
 During his life he has made a large number of instruments (violins, violas, cellos and also double basses) according to his model.
 Almost 100 of them are being played by orchestra members and soloists not only in the Czech Republic, but also in Germany, Switzerland, United States, Japan, Austria, and other countries.

-He was a member of Kruh umělců houslařů, which is an organization unifying the best Czech violinmakers.
-He was also very close to the Czech Philharmonic Orchestra and he accompanied them for many years around the world as their doctor.
-He was also a remarkable surgeon with many extraordinary achievements in this field.
-He was an intellectual with many interests such as mathematics and history.
+He was a member of Kruh umělců houslařů, which is an organization of Czech violinmakers.
+He was affiliated with the Czech Philharmonic Orchestra and accompanied them for many years around the world as their doctor.
+He was a surgeon with many achievements in this field.
+He was an intellectual with interests such as mathematics and history.
 For his political ideas he was imprisoned by the communist government in one of the political trials in the 1950s.
-He himself said that one of his biggest achievements was that he introduced his younger son and his two only grandsons to all his violin-making knowledge and skills.
+He said that one of his biggest achievements was that he introduced his younger son and his two only grandsons to all his violin-making knowledge and skills.